 The Act requires each Authority to review its Statement of Licensing Policy whenever necessary and, in any case, every five years.
-At the end of 2015 the Licensing Authority completed the fourth review of its Statement of Licensing Policy, which has now been adopted and came into effect on 11 January 2016.
-It sets out how we plan to deal with applications made under the Act and balance people's desire for entertainment with residents' right to a peaceful nights sleep.
+The Licensing Authority has recently completed the fifth review of its Statement of Licensing Policy, which was adopted and came into effect on 11 January 2021.
+It sets out how we plan to deal with applications made under the Act and balance people's desire for entertainment with residents' right to a peaceful nights’ sleep.

-In 2012 the Goverment has also published a National Alcohol Strategy which can be found on the Home Office website
+in 2012 the Government has also published a National Alcohol Strategy which can be found on the Home Office website.

 The Gambling Act 2005 came into force on 1 September 2007 and replaced most of the existing law about gambling in Great Britain.
 The Act put in place an improved, more comprehensive structure of gambling regulation.
 It modernised 40-year-old gambling laws, ready to face the challenges of today and the future, while including a number of important protections.